syncfusion-content/wpf-docs/wpf/OLAPChart/Exporting.md

 ---
 layout: post
-title: Exporting of OLAP Chart
+title: Exporting OLAP Chart
-description: Exporting of OLAP chart into image and document format
+description: Exporting OLAP chart into image and document format
 platform: wpf
 control: OLAP Chart
 documentation: ug
 ---

-# Exporting of OLAP Chart
+# Exporting OLAP Chart

 OlapChart can be exported into various image and document formats.
 The following topics illustrate this in detail: